31 October 2020

 Smoke out

-Chef steps outside for a quick clope before the lunch service.
+Chef steps outside for a quick clope before lunch service.

 Yes, the French still smoke.
 A lot.
 At least from an American point of view, but a lot less than before.
 Since 2007, smoking has been strictly prohibited inside restaurants, cafés and bars, any and all enclosed and covered public spaces such as supermarkets, boutiques, hospitals and clinics, schools, public transportation, airports and in work spaces and offices (sorry "Emily In Paris") unless a company sets aside an area exclusively for fumeurs.